 Local authorities are responsible for numerous important administrative duties.
 The councils of the "administrative counties" of England are responsible for education, social services, economic development and transport.
 The "district councils" within these areas are responsible for housing, planning, paving and street lighting, public health, leisure and amenities and waste management.
 Within the "unitary authority areas" the sole council is responsible for all of these services.

 The areas of the Metropolitan Police and the City of London Police are defined by Section 76 of the London Government Act 1963.
 The rest of England and Wales is divided into "police areas" by the Police Act 1996.
-Scotland is similarly divided into "police areas" by the Police (Scotland) Act 1967.
-Most "police areas" are coterminous with one or more local government areas.

 The legislation states that each "police area" must have both a "police force" and a "police authority".
 Police authorities are responsible for maintaining an effective and efficient police force in their areas.